 Hold My Beer — AI Team Coordination Platform Skip to main content

-Open source · Free · Built in Rust
+Open source · Free · Desktop app + CLI + iOS remote

 Your AI team.